Rajp2294/HTML-CSS_basics/README.md

-# RajParekh_Lab-HTML-CSS-AssignmentSolution
+# HTML-CSS-Core-Concepts

-Solution to Problem 1 and Problem 2 are within HTML-CSS-Lab Folder

-The folder also contains a pdf of screenshots of the desired webpages ( just for reference)
+This repo is to implement the working of the core concepts of HTML and CSS